On-Page Navigation Links

 The 80/20 rule is a rule used in business.
 It states that you spend 80% of your time achieving 20% of your results.

-As you’ll appreciate: As a musician you’re a business, or as a band you’re jointly a business.
+As you’ll appreciate: As a musician/entertainer, or even if you’re professionally something else on a self-employed level; you’re a business, or as a band or company you’re jointly a business.
 The 80/20 rule applies to you too.

 Think about that a second: If you work full-time; 8 hours a day on your music career – that’s 480 minutes – then statistically, using the 80/20 rule, you’ll achieve 80% of what you’re trying to create in only 96 of those minutes. – One hour 36 minutes.